-Electro-Coal Transfer Corporation competes with others for transfer and storage services. performance of Electro-Coal's principal competitors with both shoreside capabilities ground storage are: transfer and International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
+Electro-Coal Transfer Corporation competes with others for performance of transfer and storage -services.
+Electro-Coal's principal competitors with both shoreside transfer and ground storage capabilities are: International Marine Terminal; Burnside Terminals, Inc.; and New Orleans Bulk Terminal.
 A portion of the transfer market is also served by companies whose operations are mid-stream in the Mississippi River.
 Principal among these is Cooper-Smith Company.